 Whenever possible, stick to side streets and paths where there’s less traffic.

-Even if you live in a state that doesn’t regulate electric scooter use, you should still follow the rules of the road and obey traffic laws.
+Even if you live in a state that doesn’t regulate electric scooter use, you should still follow the road rules and obey traffic laws.

 If you or a loved one have been injured in an accident, you can count on the experienced personal injury lawyers at Mezrano Law Firm to fight for your right to fair compensation for your injuries.